Bobby Fish: Ring of Honor (2012–2017)

-In 2012, Fish debuted in Ring of Honor, where he formed a tag team with Kyle O'Reilly named the "reDRagon".
+In 2012, Fish returned to Ring of Honor, where he formed a tag team with Kyle O'Reilly named "reDRagon".
 On March 2, 2013, reDRagon defeated the Briscoe Brothers for the ROH World Tag Team Championship.
 They successfully defended the championship against Alabama Attitude (Corey Hollis and Mike Posey) that same month, and retained it at Best in the World 2013 in June in a three-way match against the C & C Wrestle Factory (Caprice Coleman and Cedric Alexander) and S.C.U.M.
 (Cliff Compton and Rhett Titus).
 They lost the title to Forever Hooligans (Alex Koslov and Rocky Romero) on July 27.
-They regained the title from The American Wolves (Davey Richards and Eddie Edwards) on August 17.
+They regained the title from the American Wolves (Davey Richards and Eddie Edwards) on August 17.
 Throughout the remainder of 2013, reDRagon successfully defended the championship against teams including the C & C Wrestle Factory, the Forever Hooligans, Jay Lethal and Michael Elgin, and Outlaw, Inc. (Homicide and Eddie Kingston).
-In 2014, they retained the championship against Adrenaline Rush (A. C. H. and TaDarius Thomas) at the 12th Anniversary Show in February, before losing the title on March 8 to The Young Bucks.
+In 2014, they retained the championship against Adrenaline Rush (ACH and TaDarius Thomas) at the 12th Anniversary Show in February, before losing the title on March 8 to The Young Bucks.